Fatherland Front (Austria): Anschluss

 Schuschnigg acknowledged that Austrians were Germans and that Austria was a "German state" but he strongly opposed an Anschluss and passionately wished for Austria to remain independent from Germany.

 Schuschnigg's government had to face the increasing pressure by its powerful neighbour Nazi Germany under Austrian-born Adolf Hitler.
-The state's fate was sealed when the Italian dictator Benito Mussolini made rapprochement towards the German Nazis.
+The state's fate was sealed when the Italian dictator Benito Mussolini approached the German Nazis.
 To ease tensions, Schuschnigg on 11 July 1936 concluded an agreement, whereafter several conspirators of the 1934 July Putsch were released from prison.
 Nazi confidants like Edmund Glaise-Horstenau and Guido Schmidt joined Schuschnigg's cabinet, while Arthur Seyss-Inquart attained the office of a State Councillor, though the Austrian Nazi Party remained illegal.

 On 12 February 1938 Hitler summoned Schuschnigg to his Berghof residence, constraining the readmission of the Nazi Party and the replacement of the Austrian chief of staff Alfred Jansa by Franz Böhme to pave the way for a Wehrmacht invasion.
 Schuschnigg had to appoint Seyss-Inquart Minister of the Interior, encouraging the political activation of the Austrian Nazis.

 Realizing that he was in a bind, Schuschnigg announced a referendum on Austrian independence.
 In hopes of increasing the likelihood of a "Yes" vote, he agreed to lift the ban on the Social Democrats and their affiliated trade unions in return for their support of the referendum, dismantling the one-party state.
 This move came too late.
 Schuschnigg was finally forced to resign under German pressure on 11 March and was succeeded by Seyss-Inquart.
 The Fatherland Front was immediately banned after the Anschluss, the annexation of Austria to Germany, two days later.

 After the Second World War, in 1945, former members of the Fatherland Front like Julius Raab and Leopold Figl founded the conservative and Christian democratic Austrian People's Party (ÖVP) that became one of the two major parties of the Second Austrian republic.
 Unlike the Fatherland Front, the ÖVP was fully committed to democracy and put less emphasis on religion.